VismaConsulting/fagsamling/src/pages/program/2019-03/evenogmonica.md

 ---
-title: "Talk i to track"
+title: "Talks i to track"
 category: "Talk"
 from: "2019-03-29T17:15"
 to: "2019-03-29T18:00"